onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/cluster-members.md

 Once the user receives the token, they should consume it using the dedicated [view](../../../user-guide/tokens.md#consuming-invite-tokens).

 ### Adding user groups

-To add an entire user group to the cluster, use one of the options in the group list menu.
+To add an entire user group to the cluster, open the groups list actions menu and choose one of the available options.

 ![image](../../../../images/admin-guide/oneprovider/configuration/cluster-members/adding-cluster-group-options.png#screenshot)